 Educators embracing m-learning should be aware of the following education career trends that may make waves this year:

-• Use of HTML 5 – Unlike Flash, HTML 5 promises a versatile, faster, and robust experience for mobile learners.
-Therefore, you’ll need to make the necessary changes to your mobile learning course to prevent your audience reach.
+• Use of HTML 5 – Unlike Flash, HTML 5 promises mobile learners a versatile, faster, and robust experience.
+Therefore, you’ll need to make changes to your mobile learning course to prevent your audience reach.

-• Integration of Big Data Analytics – Big Data provides educators with the opportunity to understand learner preferences and improve their training strategy.
-Using app analytics will allow you to track your mobile traffic, device usage, and even the mobile training program’s strengths and weaknesses.
+• Integration of Big Data Analytics – Big Data allows educators to understand learner preferences and improve their training strategy.
+App analytics will allow you to track your mobile traffic, device usage, and the mobile training program’s strengths and weaknesses.

 • Adaptation for Wearable Tech – Wearable tech devices such as Google Glass and Oculus Rift have become popular due to their affordability and user-friendliness.
-As they make their way to classrooms, you’ll need to make sure that your m-learning course can effectively run on these.
+As they make their way to classrooms, you’ll need to ensure that your m-learning course can effectively run on these.

-• Integration of Geo-Location Features – Adding geolocation features gives teachers the chance to provide relevant online training to the global audience.
+• Integration of Geo-Location Features – Adding geolocation features allows teachers to provide relevant online training to the global audience.
 The system detects the learner’s location and delivers the course or online training materials to choose native language subtitles and culturally appropriate activities.

 #8) Education Gamification Will Make Learning More Fun

-Gamification, or the use of game design elements in other contexts aside from games, promises a lot of potential to educators and their students.
+Gamification, or the use of game design elements in other contexts besides games, promises great potential to educators and their students.
 Turning coursework into games allows students to develop persistence, courage for risk-taking, attention to detail, and problem-solving.

 Using elements such as levels, points, achievements, virality, loss aversion, discovery, and infinite play, students will excel.

 One of the best examples to showcase the power of gamification in education is North Carolina State University, which used this method in course development and set students on the right career path.